 Readers who are working through these cantatas in order must, by now, be wondering just what further ingenuity Bach can contrive in his continuing experiments with the chorale cantata.
 In C 93 he has, as we have come to expect, devised yet another approach to the opening chorus.
 But his real innovation, at least at this stage of the current cycle, is the interleafing of chorale phrases/motives into every single movement.

-The setting of complete verses from the chorale for every movement was a technique that absorbed Bach's attention from time to time; indeed the very next cantata of this cycle, C 107 uses the identical principle and, unlike C 4, even as a recitative.
+The setting of complete verses from the chorale for every movement was a technique that absorbed Bach’s attention from time to time; indeed the very next cantata of this cycle, C 107 uses the identical principle and, unlike C 4, even as the basis of a recitative.